-In the UK you can apply for NHS jobs or look for other positions through various job search sites.
+In the UK, you can apply for NHS Jobs or look for other positions through various job search sites.

 4. Develop Your Career

 You can excel and further develop in the field of nursing after qualifying and gaining field experience.
 You can eventually become a nursing sister, ward manager or team leader.
 As you work, you will find your niche and you can further develop your professional skills within this category.
 You may find that you want to work in operating theatres or care for the elderly in intensive care.
-In the United states you also have the option of enrolling in either an offline or online RN to BSN program to gain extra responsibility and higher pay.
+In the US, you also have the option of enrolling in either an offline or online RN to BSN program to gain extra responsibility and higher pay.

 The sea of options is endless as long as you’re willing to put in the time and work towards having a life-long career.